 After suffering from little financial support since the late 80th, international cooperation is pushing scientific efforts since the 90th.
 In line with a cooperation with the Institute for Radio Astronomy of Bologna addional equipment and observers have been available between 2000 and 2004.
-Amongst other instruments, a radar and a spectrograph have been used.
+Amongst other instruments, a radar and VLF (Very Low Frequency) receivers have been used.
 Field work was conducted during several weeks in summer.

 Preliminary report from 2002